Food Safety GMP Manual

 What are Food Plant GMPs?

 Good Manufacturing Practice (GMPs) are mandatory practices that should be applied to the manufacture and testing of pharmaceutical products or drugs, vivo and in vitro diagnostic products, medical devices, and foods.
 GMPs are not instructions on how to manufacture products, but rather are series of general principles that must be observed during manufacturing and testing in order to yield quality and safe products.
 In the United States, GMPs were developed by the Food and Drug Administration (FDA).
-The GMPs applicable to food production plants are: Code of Federal Regulations, Title 21, Part 110 (21 CFR Part 110) - Current Good Manufacturing Practice In Manufacturing, Packing, or Holding Human Food.

 What is the Food Safety Modernization Act (FSMA)?